TJ-develops/TJ-develops/README.md

 <h1 align="center">Hi 👋, I'm Gurchetan</h1>
-<h3 align="center">I am a 1st semester BTech Computer Science student with a passion for coding and technology.
-I have a strong interest in software development and enjoy working on various projects to enhance my skills.</h3>
+<h3 align="center">I am a 1st semester BTech Computer Science student with a passion for coding and technology.</h3>

 - 📫 How to reach me **gurchetan9966@gmail.com**